 This course will cover topics such as:

-- Understanding Material Requirements Planning (MRP) logic and the actions required to balance supply and demand
+- Understanding Material Requirements Planning (MRP) Logic and the Actions

-- Forecasting, Sales and Operations Planning, Theory of Constraints, and other continuous improvement tools such as Lean, Six Sigma, Total Quality Management
+- Forecasting, Sales and Operations Planning, Theory of Constraints, and Other Continuous Improvement Tools Such as Lean Six Sigma, and Total Quality Management

 Learning Goals and results